DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Problem formulation and preliminary analysis of the dual form

-Although our primary interest is discrete monitored optimal stopping problems in a continuous-time economy, continuous monitoring can be approximated by increasing the monitoring frequency \citep{Haugh04, schoen13, Becker19}.
-Such an approximation does not alter the underlying continuous-time stochastic model.
-However, the deep stopping literature has focused on discrete-time models, such that the discrete observation times should align with the monitoring times.
+Although our primary interest is the discrete-monitoring setting, continuous-monitoring can be approximated by increasing the monitoring frequency, without changing the underlying continuous-time dynamics.
+Nevertheless, much of the deep optimal stopping literature is formulated in discrete time, and thus it is natural to align discrete observation times with monitoring times.